Package 'purrr'

 template

 A "template" that describes the output list.
 Can either be a character vector (where elements are extracted by name), or an integer vector (where elements are extracted by position).
-Defaults to the names of the first element of x, or if they're not present, the integer indices.
+Defaults to the union of the names of the elements of x, or if they're not present, the union of the integer indices.

 simplify